« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 Am not opposed to Mars expeditions in principle, it's an exciting thought.
 But I just can't see humans contributing all that much on the odd few landings, with a high chance of contaminating whatever traces of life there could be.

-• glenstein a day ago
+• glenstein 5 months ago

 >The fundamental problem is that moving parts break.